 Evidence of compliance, like a certificate of accreditation, is used for selection monitoring of performance, evaluation, and re-evaluation of the service provider.

-Finally, take actions to notify the service provider of non-conforming work to resolve the issue and prevent a recurrence.
+Finally, take action to notify the service provider of non-conforming work to resolve the issue and prevent a recurrence.
 Or else, implement the substitution of the service provider as outlined in this section of the procedure.

 - Documents & Records